• Webinars

 Using PowerShell

-You can create a cluster and add nodes to it through NCache PowerShell tool.
+You can create a cluster and add nodes to it through the NCache PowerShell tool.
 Follow the steps provided below:

-• Run NCache PowerShell tool.
+• Run the NCache PowerShell tool.

 • Follow the steps mentioned in Create Cache Cluster to create a cache cluster and add nodes to it through NCache PowerShell.